jpancho/BookingApp/README.md

 ### `node server`

 Runs the server. <br>
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Runs in [http://localhost:3001](http://localhost:3001) to view it in the browser.

 In the project directory, you can run: